ijortengab/info-configuration/README.md

 Info Configuration
 ==================

+This project is part of Configuration Editor but can be used as a standalone project.

 Dumper and parser for dot info file.

    > "The file format is "INI-like" for ease of authoring, but also includes